varya/steroids/README.md

   $ npm install steroids -g

-xCode is not required, but installing xCode gives you iOS Simulator.
+Xcode(and OS X platform) is not required, but installing Xcode on OS X gives you iOS Simulator.
+Xcode is available for download at the Mac App Store.

 ## Usage